davidlowryduda/apollon/README.rst

 The code is split into the following files:

-- `apollon.py` contains all the pure math stuff
+- `apollon.py`:code: contains all the pure math stuff
-- `coloring.py` contains helpers for color mapping
+- `coloring.py`:code: contains helpers for color mapping
-- `ag.py` is a command-line tool for generating Apollonian Gaskets
+- `ag.py`:code: is a command-line tool for generating Apollonian Gaskets
-- `index.cgi` is an interactive online cgi version
+- `index.cgi`:code: is an interactive online cgi version
-- `colorbrewer.json` contains the color schemes, copied from https://gist.github.com/jsundram/6004447#file-colorbrewer-json
+- `colorbrewer.json`:code: contains the color schemes, copied from https://gist.github.com/jsundram/6004447#file-colorbrewer-json